PARTICIPATING ARTISTS:

 The WAH Center offers an artist membership program called the “WAH Salon Art Club”.
 Every January, the members can participate in the Annual WAH Salon Show, which gives exposure to artists of a wide range and spectrum – from emerging, to mid-career, and established artists in all media.
 It fulfills one of the WAH Center’s missions based upon the WAH Founder’s “Bridge Concept”.
 At the Salon, fine art can meet functional art (craft) and performing art (music, dance, theater, and poetry).
 Technology can also give means to artist expression.
 Here, young and old and all nations and cultures can bridge their expressions through the international language of art.
 In concept, the Salon is all the colors of the artist’s palette.
 We invite everyone to come and visit us and see the merit of the international “Bridge Concept” in the arts.

-AROUND THE WORLD IN 10 WEEKS—IN TWO HOURS
+PLUS: AROUND THE WORLD IN 10 WEEKS—IN TWO HOURS

 Special program by Salon member, a photographer, Joel Simpson